Avoiding Late Diagnosis of Ovarian Cancer

 Routine surveillance with the ROCA Test does not prevent ovarian cancer, but it can detect the cancer at an earlier stage than if no surveillance is done.
 The ROCA Test has been tested successfully in several clinical trials over the past 15 years involving over 200,000 women.

-Now that surveillance has ended, the data is being collected and will be independently evaluated.
+The ALDO research results are published in the Journal of Medical Genetics.
 The results of the evaluation will be shared with NICE and NHS clinical commissioners so that they can assess whether this service is beneficial to NHS patients.
 We hope also to publish the results of the evaluation so that a wider audience can benefit from this project.

 The study was approved by South Birmingham NRES Committee (IRAS number 245363).